-Medieval Thurgau was not yet a clearly defined region and included large parts of the present-day cantons of St. Gallen, Zurich and the German diocese of Constance.
+Medieval Thurgau was not yet a clearly defined region and it included large parts of the present-day cantons of St. Gallen, Zurich and the German diocese of Constance.

 Constance was the religious and economic centre, and the people of Constance and Thurgau considered each other as Swabians.

 The 15th century was decisive for the political development of Thurgau.
 Around 1500, the term Swabians was only used for the northern part of Lake Constance.

 These Alemanni were Swabians; they became Swiss after 1460 and 1499.
 (Source: Th.
 Maissen, Geschichte der Schweiz, Baden, 2015).